-The table above shows that Rialto's current rates.
-This difference can be directly attributed to the following reasons:
+The table above shows Rialto's current rates.
+The difference in rates between the agencies listed

 - After many years of deferred maintenance, the City made a notable investment into the existing sewer collection and treatment facilities that will protect the sewer system and prolong the operating capabilities for years to come. - Construction of projects that increased the size of sewer lines in key areas.
 These projects provided improved system capacity and ability to handle growth within the sewer service area. - Efforts have been made and projects implemented that have enhanced system efficiencies, safety and reduced operating costs. - Existing debt that was refinanced by the City and directly chargeable to the Wastewater Fund. - Financing required to implement the Concession Agreement and directly chargeable to the Wastewater Fund. - Construction of capital projects necessary to ensure the continued reliability of the sewer system.
 These projects are referred to as Facility Improvement Projects or "FIPs." - Investments made in the City's growth and development and the resulting increase in sewage carried through the sewage distribution system and processed by the Wastewater Treatment Plant.